 It doesn’t end when the items are sold out either.
 Even trying to obtain those feels like a high stakes game.
 Customers pre-authorize their cardsin order to jump the waitlist.
 It’s a bit like trying to win the lotto.
 They’ll continue placing their bets even after the item is gone.

 Live video facilitates real-time conversations between owners and customers.
 Live Sales are not just sales.
 If done right, they’re more meaningful than that.

 Mindy does it right.
 She is an excellent salesperson, but her videos never fail to bring value even outside of a deal.
 She’s warm and funny and entertaining.
 You can tell she loves her customers because she works hard to make them feel included.
 On every live, you will see her giving shout outs, making conversation, and answering questions.

 Related Reading: 4 Steps to Building an Engaged Social Following

-She’s also built community around her brand.
-Regulars can recognize one another.
+She’s also built a community around her brand.
+Regulars recognize one another.
 They share a love for her clothing, her humor, and have conversations with each other on her posts and within her lives.
 When busy women can’t break away from a hectic day, Live Sales are an easy escape.
 It’s just as satisfying as shopping with gal pals.
 Plus, it offers the convenience to do so without leaving the house.